chiaragerosa/chiaragerosa.github.io/_posts/2021-04-14 Longtermism.md

 ---
 title: '60 Minutes on Longtermism'
 date: 2021-04-14
-permalink: /year-archive/60-minutes-on-longtermism
+permalink: /year-archive/2021/60-minutes-on-longtermism
 tags:
   - ethics
   - EA
   - longtermism
 ---

-Respond to only one of the prompts listed.
-Please limit yourself to only 60 minutes when completing this response.
+A short piece on longtermism I wrote for a job application in 2021.
+I was to respond to one of the prompts provided in no more than 60 minutes.
+My answer is below; this has not been edited since submitting the application.

 **Chosen prompt: Some argue that longtermism is not possible because you cannot know enough about the long-term effects of your actions to act with confidence.
 What do you think about that?**